 We arrived in Saigon on an overcast afternoon and given we had to disembark onto the tarmac and bus it to the terminal it could have been disastrous if the heavens had opened.
-As we landed late we had to hightail it over to the domestic terminal to catch our Veitjet flight to Hanoi.
+As we landed late, waited ages for our luggage and hightailed it over to the domestic terminal to catch our Veitjet flight to Hanoi.
 If you are staying in town catching a taxi from Ho Chi Minh City Airport is relatively easy from the ranks in front of the terminal.
 Despite a couple of hiccups, Vietnam Airlines delivered on all my expectations.
 The cabin was modern, clean and spacious (for economy class!), the food was above par and the entertainment system was enough to keep most amused for hours on end.
 The icing on the cake was when our Optiontown empty seat upgrade come though for our return journey and we had six seats all to our selves.
 Winning!
 I would not hesitate to rebook with Vietnam Airlines if the price was right.
 It will be interesting to see what effect Jetstar flying this route will have on Vietnam Airlines’ pricing strategy.
 I’m hoping there will be a lot more discounts offered but only time will tell.

 I hope you have found my Vietnam Airlines review helpful.
 Have you flown Vietnam Airlines?
 I would love to hear your thoughts in the comments below.

 Until Next Time …

 Disclosure Statement: This post is not sponsored.
 I paid for my flight on Vietnam Airlines in full.
 The information in this article is based on my own personal experiences and has not been influenced in any way by the brand(s) featured.
 This post contains affiliate links which if clicked may earn me a small commission on purchases at no extra cost to you.

 Like it?
 Pin it!